-Get sandy, tour a historic ship, speed down a luge run, or scream as you rocket down Thunder Hawk’s next bend.
-If recreation is your life, Muskegon County is the place to explore your passion!
+Get sandy, tour a historic ship, speed down a zip line, or scream as you rocket down Thunder Hawk’s next bend.
+Create new memories in Muskegon, Michigan.

 Muskegon’s slice of the Lake Michigan shoreline features 26 miles of sandy beaches, including a nationally-certified clean beach, Pere Marquette Park.
 Walk or hike the dune trails in one of three state parks and seven county parks.
 Muskegon County attracts recreational boaters and fisherman alike to a collection of inland lakes and rivers.
 And over 60 miles of trails weave through the area…. follow them to a deck or patio for a sunset toast.